 Fortunately, it’s not hard to find a good axe handle if you know where to look, and what to look for.

-Note: I have no affiliation with any of the shops or makers on this page.
+I don’t have any affiliation with the shops or makers on this page.

 1. Hardware Store Handles

 Hardware store axe handles are going to be the cheapest and easiest to find but will be very thick, heavily varnished, and mass-produced with no consideration for grain orientation or run-out.
 You can find decent handles on the shelf, but there are a lot of lemons.

 If you are new to hanging axes, you may want to start here.
 It’s easy to mess up when you’re learning.
 After all, this is where the phrase “getting the hang of it” comes from

 Hardware stores only carry a small selection of handles.
 Usually 36″, 28″, and maybe one or two hatchet sizes.
 These are the “standards”, and they usually come with a wood wedge and metal step/barrel wedge.